 When controlling the algorithm by CV/gate, the timbre is linked to the gate input.
-When controlling the algorithm by MIDI, the four timbres are accessed by four adjacent MIDI channels, starting from the one chosen in the Settings.
-When controlling the algorithm via I2C, only timbre 1 can be accessed.
+When controlling the algorithm by MIDI, the four timbres are accessed by four adjacent MIDI channels, starting from https://github.com/pichenettes/eurorack/tree/master/plaits the one chosen in the Settings.
+When controlling the algorithm via I2C, the timbres are accessed by using the form of the note on/off messages which include a channel.